To view current studio

 What's included in the registration fee for the year?

 Almost everything that a student needs!
-A tote bag for carrying your materials to and from lessons, the year's worth of customized worksheets along with guaranteed teacher preparation time, Notebook, Binder, and online access to extra resources, games and links.
-This also covers catch-up material, studio rental costs and more.
+A tote bag for keeping your materials, the year's worth of customized worksheets and activities on SeeSaw, along with guaranteed teacher preparation time, Notebook, Binder, and online access to extra resources, games and links.
+These will be shipped to you!
+This also covers catch-up material, video conferencing costs and more.

 Why should I learn piano?